The 5 best website builders for small businesses

 I had the freedom to drag elements wherever I wanted with Wix’s editor.
 Source: Startups.co.uk

-That said, while the design process with Wix is incredibly straightforward and intuitive, beginners might feel overwhelmed by the number of choices.
-I test website builders for a living, and even I get lost or need to browse Wix’s Help Center to seek advice at times.
-Thankfully, Wix is one of the best builders for support, offering 24/7 phone support and live chat to website owners.
+I test website builders for a living, and even I got lost or needed to browse Wix’s Help Centre to seek advice at times.
+Thankfully, Wix is one of the best builders for support, offering expert 24/7 phone support and live chat to website owners.

 How much does Wix cost?

-You can read our full Wix pricing guide for a breakdown of each pricing tier, but here’s a quick summary of the available plans (billed annually):
+You can read our full Wix pricing guide for a breakdown of each pricing tier, but here’s a quick summary of the available plans, billed annually:

 • Light plan: £9 per month